Important remark for all users only reading headlines:

 Drivers, or I/Q Data Servers

-This looks at first glance like a complication, but at second glance opens a flexibility not possible with USB connections.
+This looks at first glance like a complication, but at second glance opens a flexibility not possible with "direct" USB connections.

 QIRX supports the following hardware, with the corresponding driver software: